infothrill/flask-socketio-dbus-demo/README.md

 pip install -r requirements.txt
 ```

-A sample `Vagrantfile` is provided to get started on Ubuntu 16.04.
+A sample `Vagrantfile` is provided to get started on Ubuntu 14.04 and 16.04.

 ## Running it